altocodenl/TODIS/readme.md

 Despite its apparent complexity, communication between systems is essentially a solved problem.
 Most of the time, we can rely on system 1 being able to send messages to system 2 and system 2 receiving them.

 We now have to deal with data transformation.
-The core idea is that we can understand a transformation as a sequence of a *call* and a *response*.
+The core idea is that we can understand a transformation as a combination of a *call* and a *response*.
 Let's extend the previous example:

 ```
 call from "system 1"